Last updated February 2021

 Immigrant workers disassemble computer speakers at the Yian Hai Electronics Co.
 Ltd. site near Sriracha, Thailand, 2018.
 Photo courtesy of Basel Action Network.

 For defunct devices, a responsible recycler is the best solution.
 Many retailers, recycling centers, and manufacturers make it easy to return unwanted electronics at stores and drop-off centers or via mail.

-Retailers such as Best Buy and Staples have recycling bins at the front of their stores.
+Staples has recycling bins at the front of its stores.
+Some Best Buy stores have bins; at others you have to wait in line to drop off stuff at their customer service counters.
 Home Depot’s stores collect and recycle old rechargeable batteries used in cordless power tools, laptops, and other portable electronics.

 While some big-box stores try to follow responsible recycling practices, other retailers and many junk haulers, recycling outfits, and even municipal governments don’t.
 With them, there’s often no way to know what happens to your e-waste after you toss it in a recycling bin.
 Is that old computer, printer, monitor, TV, cellphone, or battery handled responsibly, or is it shipped overseas to pollute the environment and poison the workers handling it?

 “It’s really criminal what we’ve been doing with electronics and plastics, exporting our waste to countries that can’t handle it,” Sanborn told Checkbook.
 “It’s not just dangerous to the environment, it’s very dangerous to the people; children breathing toxic chemicals from metals being burned in open pits.
 It’s absolutely horrible.”